pingevt/drupal-react-widgets/drupal-react-widgets.md

 ![right 50% original](media/form-display.png)

 ^ Hopefully you are all familiar with the image here: The Form Display Page.
-Different ways to enter data...
-Select List of checkboxes/radios?
+Different ways to enter data... _Select List_ VS _checkboxes/radios_?

 ---

 # Field Widgets

-On the node edit form, Drupal inherently doesn't care about HOW the data gets in, it just needs the data... using a _widget_.
+On the node edit form, Drupal inherently does not care about HOW the data gets in, it just needs the data... using a _widget_.

 This opens up a world of possibilities to us.